CHES® Exam Background and Scoring

 Reliability and Validity of the CHES® Exam

 Item analyses are conducted and the results are reviewed for each examination form administered.
-Reliability of the examination is calculated using the Kuder-Richardson Formula 20 (KR20).
+Reliability of the examination is calculated using the Cronbach’s coefficient alpha.
 Reliability coefficients above 0.80 are considered satisfactory for credentialing exams.
-The CHES® exam reliability coefficient, as determined by the KR20, has consistently met or exceeded the standard over the years.
+The CHES® exam reliability coefficient, as determined by the Cronbach’s alpha, has consistently met or exceeded the standard over the years..

 The exam score is confidential and will not be disclosed unless NCHEC receives a written request to do so from a candidate or is directed to do so by subpoena or court order.
 A candidate wanting scores released to another entity must indicate in writing which particular scores may be disclosed and identify specifically the person or organization to which the scores should be revealed.
 No candidate scores will be given by telephone, facsimile or e-mail for any reason.

-Statistical Information Regading the CHES® April 2016 and October 2016 Examinations
+Statistical Information Regarding the CHES® April 2018 and October 2018 Examinations

-The below table shows the average score for each Area of Responsibility for the April and October 2016 CHES® exam.
+The below table shows the average score for each Area of Responsibility for the April and October 2018 CHES® exams.

 Assess and Needs